szhan135/template-lab-js-unit-testing/README.md

 ## Setting up Continuous Integration (CI)

 Continuous integration is the process of re-executing a suite of tests, typically using an automated system, whenever certain events occur.
 Often it is setup to run when new commits are added to the codebase or a new PR is opened against a specific branch.
-We are going to utilize [Travis CI](https://travis-ci.com) for our continuous integraiton since they have a basic plan which can be used for any public repository on GitHub.
+We are going to utilize [Travis CI](https://travis-ci.com) for our continuous integrtion.
+Travis CI integrates with GitHub's checks system allowing it to display its status directly on a GitHub PR and can be used to gate PRs from beging merged until Travis has completed successfully.
+Travis, and other CI services, provide their (very valuable) service for free to public GitHub repoitories but we will be using Travis specifically because you also get free private CI as part of the GitHub Student Pack.

 Start by going to their website and signing in using your GitHub credentials.
 From there you can set which repositories are monitored for continuous integreation in the settings, however even if you have all repositores enabled only those with a special `.travis.yml` file will actually be run by Travis CI.
 Create the following file named `.travis.yml` in the root directory of your project, and make sure Travis CI is monitoring the repo you are using for this lab.

 ```yaml
 language: node_js